WarrenDz/watershed-workbook/README.md

 ## Requirements
 To activate the ArcGIS Insights scripting environment, dig into this [annoucement](https://www.esri.com/arcgis-blog/products/insights/announcements/scripting-insights-arcgis/) and the associated [repo](https://github.com/Esri/insights-scripting-guide).

+# Data Preparation
+Contents of this folder pertain to the collection and preparation of the data required to conduct the analysis and author our workbook.
+The blog post walkthrough can be read [here](https://www.esri.com/arcgis-blog/products/insights/analytics/make-this-watershed-workbook-data-prep/).

+The Jupyter Notebook that performs the data collation and prep is described below.

 ## Script Functions
 1. The script processes a collection of River Flow `.csv` datasets downloaded to a local folder directory.
 2. Transposes some of the metadata attributes from the file header into new columns.